DaFuqs/LootCrates/README.md

 Other than that the keys themselves are rather unspectacular.

-## Overview over the crates NBT data
+# Overview over the available NBT data

+The data is identical between loot and shulker crates.

 NBT                       | NBT Type   | Effect
 ------------------------- | ---------- | ------